RDjarbeng/RDjarbeng/README.md

 ## Contact
 Best way to contact me directly is via the [contact form on my website](https://rdjarbeng.com/about/#contact-form).
 Also available on email at rdjarbeng@rdjarbeng.com

-## Website
-I am building my [personal website](https://rdjarbeng.com/) where I [blog](https://rdjarbeng.com/posts) occasionally.
-My latest [post](https://rdjarbeng.com/a-chronological-look-at-ai-a-decade-by-decade-evolution/) is a decade-by-decade look at the evolution of Artificial Intelligence; from the theoretical roots of the 1940s to the generative AI boom of today.
-I also talk about non-technical stuff such as my trip to the Cornell, Maryland, Max-Planck research school in Germany.
-For my blog I use [SveltiaCMS](https://github.com/sveltia/sveltia-cms) to manage posts.

 ## Current projects
 * I tested out utralytics YOLO world for object detection in videos using some footage I captured in Kigali.
 The project is available on [Kaggle](https://www.kaggle.com/code/rdjarbeng/yolo-world-promptable-video-object-detection)